Syncytin-2: Clinical significance

-Evolution & Taxonomy
+Evolution

-This gene is conserved among all primates, with an estimated age of 45 million years.
-Given the open reading frame, "Low mutation rate, and a low level of polymorphism among humans-", this gene has persisted, indicating the significance in mammalian evolution.
-The receptor for this fusogenic env protein is MFSD2.
-The mouse syncytins are not true orthologues.
+This gene is conserved among all primates, with an estimated age of 45 million years, and entered the primate genome before Syncytin-1.
+Specifically, this protein entered the genome before the split between New World and Old-World Monkeys.
+However, this protein is absent in prosimians.
+Due to its open reading frame, low mutation rate, and a low level of polymorphism among humans, this gene has persisted consistent with its role as a carbohydrate transporter.
+Indicating its significance in mammalian evolution and the potential benefits to reproductive functions given this conservation.